LianruiSun/JobboCat/README.md

 - 🎨 **Beautiful UI** - Modern, responsive design with smooth animations
 - 👥 **Live Visitor Count** - See how many people are actively looking for jobs in real-time
-- 🔐 **Secure Authentication** - Email/password and Google OAuth sign-in
+- 🔐 **Secure Authentication** - Email/password and Google OAuth sign-in with bot protection
+- 🛡️ **Bot Protection** - Cloudflare Turnstile verification for login and signup
 - 🚪 **Lobby System** - Browse and join topic-based chat rooms
 - 💬 **Real-time Chat** - Connect and communicate with others in your field
 - 📱 **Fully Responsive** - Works seamlessly on desktop, tablet, and mobile